 Resonance or "ringing" may sometimes be seen on the switch node (see Figure 7).
-Very high frequency ringing following switch rise time is caused by switch/diode/input capacitor lead inductance and diode capacitance.
+Very high frequency ringing following the switch voltage rise time is caused by switch/diode/input capacitance lead inductance and diode capacitance.
 Schottky diodes have very high "Q" junction capacitance that can ring for many cycles when excited at high frequency.
 If total lead length for the input capacitor, diode and switch path is 1 inch, the inductance will be approximately 25nH.
 At switch off, this will produce a spike across the NPN output device in addition to the input voltage.
 At higher currents this spike can be in the order of 10V to 20V or higher with a poor layout, potentially exceeding the absolute max switch voltage.
 The path around switch, catch diode and input capacitor must be kept as short as possible to ensure reliable operation.
-When looking at this, a >100MHz oscilloscope must be used, and waveforms should be observed on the leads of the package.
-This switch off spike will also cause the SW node to go below ground.
-The LT1576 has special circuitry inside which mitigates this problem, but negative voltages over 1V lasting longer than 10ns should be avoided.
-Note that 100MHz oscilloscopes are barely fast enough to see the details of the falling edge overshoot in Figure 7.